-□ If there are multiple bridges connecting more than 2 Ethernets in a system, how can a bridge know to forward it to the next bridge to reach further away Ethernets?
+☐ If multiple bridges connect more than 2 Ethernets in a system, how can a bridge know to forward it to the next bridge to reach further away Ethernets?

-When there are multiple bridges, a "Spanning Tree" protocol is used to select one bridge.
+A "Spanning Tree" protocol is used to select one bridge when there are multiple bridges.
 Other bridges are put into standby mode.

-Are hubs and bridges on the same layer?
+- ☐ Are hubs and bridges on the same layer?
 Hub is a physical layer device.
-The bridge is a data link layer device.
+The bridge is a data link layer device. - Is it correct to say, "collision domain may not always collide"?